 Many Indian banks have established their presence in mainland China in the last few years.
-Four Indian banks, namely, State Bank of India (Shanghai), Canara Bank (Shanghai), Bank of Baroda (Guangzhou) and Bank of India (Shenzhen) have branch offices in China.
-At present, State Bank of India is the only Indian bank to have authorization to conduct local currency (RMB) business at its branch in Shanghai.
+Four Indian banks, namely, State Bank of India (Shanghai), Canara Bank (Shanghai), Bank of Baroda (Guangzhou), and Bank of India (Shenzhen) have to branch offices in China.
+At present, the State Bank of India is the only Indian bank to have the authorization to conduct local currency (RMB) business at its branch in Shanghai.
 More Indian banks are planning to upgrade their Representative Offices in China to branch offices and existing branch offices are applying for RMB license.
-Various Government institutions and agencies from the two countries have also been interacting with each other for furthering cooperation in the areas such as taxation, human resource development and employment, health, urban development and tourism.
-There is a close exchange and interaction between the economic think tanks and scholars as well.
+Various Government institutions and agencies from the two countries have also been interacting with each other for furthering cooperation in areas such as taxation, human resource development, and employment, health, urban development, and tourism.
+There are a close exchange and interaction between the economic think tanks and scholars as well.

-Chinese President XI Jinping’s Vist (In September 2014)
+Chinese President XI Jinping’s Visit (In September 2014)

-Recently, Chinese President XI visited India.
-China’s President Xi Jinping’s visit to India will go down the history in five major aspects.
+China’s President Xi Jinping’s visit to India will go down history in five major aspects.